What Should Everyone Learn From Thucydides

 Classical antiquity seems to be a long-forgotten era from our time’s memory.
 Indeed, about 2.400 years have passed since the times of the Peloponnesian War, but since we are in the era of information and technology, we are – or rather should be – forbidden by nature to forget the knowledge of our classics.

-Discussing Thucydides must include discussing his masterpiece History of the Peloponnesian War; a book which describes the war between Peloponnesian League (led by Sparta) against Delian League (formed by Athens) between 431-404 BC.
+Discussing Thucydides must include discussing his masterpiece History of the Peloponnesian War; a book that describes the war between Peloponnesian League (led by Sparta) against Delian League (formed by Athens) between 431-404 BC.
 The war led to great losses for both sides and eventually the Spartans and their allies won the war.

 In the following section, I will describe two important chapters from his writing and what I think is important for us to keep in mind from them in our everyday life.